kubernetes/kubernetes/docs/accessing-the-cluster.md

 #### Using web browsers to access services running on the cluster
 You may be able to put a apiserver proxy url into the address bar of a browser.
 However:
   - Web browsers cannot usually pass tokens, so you may need to use basic (password) auth.
-Apiserver can be configured to accespt basic auth, but your cluster may not be configured to accept basic auth.
+Apiserver can be configured to accept basic auth, but your cluster may not be configured to accept basic auth.
   - Some web apps may not work, particularly those with client side javascript that construct urls in a way that is unaware of the proxy path prefix.